TIY-Rails-1507/Rails/16_images.md

 Google for a few hotel images and save them to `app/assets/images/`.

-Choose one as a default image.
+Choose one to be used as the default image.

-Please don't waste too much time on this...
+Please don't waste too much time on picking the perfect images...

 ## Task 2